 As blockchain use cases move beyond bitcoin, coders and lawyers have realized that the platform could be used to build self-executing, or smart, contracts.
 Essentially, the contract itself is converted into code and then distributed among the computers running a blockchain.

-As conditions are met and payments are made, blockchain can record and verify the transactions.
+As conditions are met and payments are made, smart contract platforms based on blockchain can record and verify the transactions.
 By now, this is still performed with the help of a trusted mediator.
 For a transaction to become verified, the contract should be signed by two of the three parties (usually, the buyer and the mediator).